avr-aics-riken/PMlib/doc/Readme_API_document.md

 # PMlib API documentation

+Detail specification of PMlib public class and private class APIs is documented in Doxygen format.
 This directory contains the Doxygen format documentation for PMlib public and private class APIs.

-To produce the documentation files in html format for Web browser viewing, do the followings in the doc/ directory.
+	CMakeLists.txt
+	Doxyfile
+	api_cpp/
+	api_fortran/

+The HTML format documentation for Web browser viewing can be generated in simple steps as described below.

 1. Create a symbolic link to C++ headers.
 They are written according to the doxygen style format.